-Below is a selection of images showing a garden restoration, design and build project in Elphinstone Road, Southsea, for the busy boss of an international graphics and illustration company.
+Below is a selection of images showing a garden restoration, design and build project for the busy boss of an international graphics and illustration company.

 The client wanted a garden that was low maintenance, with simple lines, no curves and a lawn.
 The client wanted to plant-up the garden himself.